SansGuidon/bookmarks/README.md

  * [Philipp Hauer](https://blog.philipphauer.de/version-numbers-continuous-delivery-maven-docker/) - (2016) Version Numbers for Continuous Delivery with Maven and Docker
 * [Play with Docker Classroom](https://training.play-with-docker.com/) - The Play with Docker classroom brings you labs and tutorials that help you get hands-on experience using Docker
 * [Gruntwork](https://gruntwork.io/devops-resources/) - A collection of blog posts, talks, books, and checklists for learning about DevOps, AWS, Terraform, Docker, Packer, and more
-* [Yevgeniy Brikman](https://www.infoq.com/presentations/automated-testing-terraform-docker-packer/) - (2019) Automated Testing for Terraform, Docker, Packer, Kubernetes, and More
+* [Yevgeniy Brikman](https://www.infoq.com/presentations/automated-testing-terraform-docker-packer/) - (2019) [Slides] [Video] Automated Testing for Terraform, Docker, Packer, Kubernetes, and More

 > Best practices
 * [Docker Docs](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) - Best practices for writing Dockerfiles